-Working Holiday Visa Requirements for Canadian Citizens
+Working Holiday Visa for Canadian Citizens

-For the purpose of promoting greater mutual understanding between Japan and Canada, the governments of these two countries agreed in 1986 to start a Working-Holiday scheme to help encourage the exchange of young people.
+For the purpose of promoting greater mutual understanding between Japan and Canada, the governments of these two countries agreed in 1986 to start a working holiday scheme to help encourage the exchange of young people.
 This program makes it possible for citizens of one country to enter the other primarily for a holiday over an extended period, and also to engage in employment as an incidental aspect of their trip in order to supplement their travel funds.

 With this visa, Canadian citizens need not obtain further permission to engage in remunerative activities while in Japan.
 However, this programme is not designed for persons who mainly intend to work.
 The applicants’ primary purpose of stay should be to “holiday” in Japan.
 Therefore, applicants who intend primarily to work cannot apply for this visa.

-Working Holiday participants are strictly prohibited from working at places affecting public morals such as bars, cabarets, nightclubs and etc.
+Working Holiday participants are strictly prohibited from working at places affecting public morals such as bars, cabarets, and nightclubs, etc.

-The Working-Holiday visa will be issued only once to the same Canadian citizen.
+The Working Holiday visa will be issued only once to the same Canadian citizen.
 The Government of Japan, on a reciprocal basis, will issue, free of charge, a single entry visa for the Working Holiday to persons who satisfy each of the requirements outlined below:

 Applicants for the Working Holiday visa must: